niepewny/educational_proj/Simple Processing/README.md

  ### none

  # warnings
-- The dilatation is performed in inefficient way.
+- The dilatation is performed in an inefficient way.
 For instance, using the mask would be the better way.